 How can I create a choropleth map?

-Note: The data can be quantitative (coffee consumption) or qualitative (native name).
+The data can be quantitative (coffee consumption) or categorical (native name).

-Once you drag & drop the spreadsheet into Mapcreator, your areas are automatically recognized.
-You only need to select the areas as a data type and choose the data column.
+If you use your own spreadsheet without adding shapes beforehand, you can drag & drop it to import.
+The areas will be automatically recognized and added.
+You only need to select the areas as a data type and pick the relevant data column.

 While matching your table with our data, Mapcreator suggests options in the Area group drop-down.
 For example, for this spreadsheet we can select the “Europe Countries” group.
-If “Include unmatched areas” toggle is enabled, the remaining European countries will appear as areas with no data.
+If “Include unmatched areas” toggle is enabled, the remaining European countries will appear as areas with no data, and you can assign a color to them.
 If this toggle is disabled, only the areas from the spreadsheet will be highlighted.

 After the data is imported, click on the added areas to adjust the color scheme and configure the legend.